VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 To mitigate this issue, Venus will supply a script that will use the permission-less function `updateScores` to update the scores of all users.
 This script won’t pause market and `Prime` contracts.
 The scores will need to be updated in multiple transactions because a single transaction will run out of gas trying to update all scores.

-As the market won't be paused, there could be inconsistencies because there will be user supply/borrow transactions in between updating scores transactions.
+As markets won't be paused, there could be inconsistencies due to user supply/borrow transactions in between updating scores transactions.
 These inconsistencies will be very minor compared to letting it update gradually when users will borrow/supply.

 There are two main objectives for creating this script: